benyaminpravalent/weather-app/docs/acl.md

 ## Access Control List (ACL)

-This starter repository comes with a basic implementation of the ACL service.
+This repository comes with a basic implementation of the ACL service.
 Conceptually each module will have its own ACL service extending the base implementation.

 For example, an article module should have an `ArticleAclService` service to control access on the `Article` entity.